Battle of the Duisburg Convoy: Analysis

-In 1948, Marcantonio Bragadin wrote that the battle was a serious Italian defeat, in which individuals had shown exemplary bravery but the escorts had lacked coordination and made mistakes because of the confusion caused by the surprise and speed of the British attack and through mistaken identity.
-The Italians had no answer to the superior British night-fighting equipment and tactics which had revolutionised maritime night fighting.
+In 1948, the former admiral, Marc'Antonio Bragadin, wrote that the battle was a serious Italian defeat, in which individuals had shown exemplary bravery but the escorts had lacked coordination.
+Mistakes had been made because of the confusion caused by the surprise and speed of the British attack and through mistaken identity.
+The Italians had no answer to the superior British night-fighting equipment and tactics, which had revolutionised maritime night fighting.
 Technical obsolescence made an Italian attempt to counter the British at night a useless sacrifice of crews and ships.
 Writing in 1957, the British official historian of the Royal Navy, Stephen Roskill, wrote that morale in the Regia Marina suffered greatly after such a formidable escort had failed to prevent the disaster.
 Next day, Rommel signalled to Berlin that convoys to the ASI has been suspended and that of 60,000 troops due in Benghazi, only 8,093 had arrived.
-In 1960, Ian Playfair, in volume III of "History of the Second World War, The Mediterranean and Middle East, the official British campaign history, wrote that the destruction of the Duisburg (BETA) Convoy was a severe blow to the Axis forces in Cyrenaica.
+In 1960, Ian Playfair, in volume III of "History of the Second World War", The Mediterranean and Middle East, the official British campaign history, wrote that the destruction of the Duisburg (BETA) Convoy was a severe blow to the Axis forces in Cyrenaica.
 Some supplies arrived in ships sailing alone or in pairs, more journeys were undertaken by submarine and fuel was carried by warships.
 Fewer convoys with more escorts and air cover were planned and four convoys sailed on 20 November.

 In 2002, Jack Greene and Alessandro Massignani wrote that the German naval attaché, Admiral Werner Löwisch, criticised Italian night fighting training, noting that of his 150 training sessions on the cruiser Leipzig, 130 had been at night.
-Italian ships had no night fighting equipment like low-light-level rangefinders; torpedo boats (escort destroyers in British parlance) could not engage targets further out than 10000 yd.
+Italian ships had no night fighting equipment like low-light-level rangefinders and torpedo boats (escort destroyers in British parlance) could not engage targets further out than 10000 yd.
 In a report to Berlin, Weichold blamed a lack of training and accused Brivonesi of incompetence.
 In retrospect the Italians had erred in assuming that a night attack by ships was unlikely; merchant ships should have been instructed to scatter or sail away from an attack.
 The destroyers on the port side should not have withdrawn but attacked at once without regard for the risk of friendly fire and the distant escort should have estimated the position of Force K instead of heading towards the sighting, attacking the British as they sailed for Malta.
 Brivonesi was court-martialled and sacked for not attacking (and reinstated on 5 June 1942).